The Fast Flying Virginian (F.F.V.)

 Final Years

-During 1962 the C&O canceled the eastbound F.F.V. and by 1968 all of the railroad's passenger trains from Chicago to the East Coast were combined into just one eastbound and westbound run with connections still offered to other various points (such as Washington, D.C.).
+During 1962 the C&O canceled the eastbound F.F.V. and by 1968 all of the railroad's notable east-west trains were combined into one eastbound and westbound run with connections still offered to other various points.

-Finally, on May 12, 1968 the Chesapeake & Ohio officially discontinued the F.F.V. after almost 80 years of continuous service (by 1971 the George Washington disappeared into Amtrak)
+Finally, on May 12, 1968 the Chesapeake & Ohio officially discontinued the F.F.V. after almost 80 years of continuous service.

 Recent Articles